Paperspace/paperspace-node/scripts.md

 Similarly, if you would like to disable this functionality, simply remove the script located at /var/lib/cloud/scripts/per-boot/fetch-and-execute-startup-script.sh.

-Note: this form of download only works from within the machine assigned to the script.

 ### Scripts for Windows machines